Youth Bursary: Alliyah Enyo, Lorenzo Rangoni Robertson and Niamh Hughes

 You can find out more about Emma’s work here.

 The cohort visited the Talbot Rice Gallery to see the exhibition Meet me at the threshold.
-This exhibition brings together the first ten participants of Talbot Rice Residents, a part of the Freelands Artist Programme.
+This exhibition brought together the first ten participants of Talbot Rice Residents, a part of the Freelands Artist Programme.
 The cohort met the exhibition’s curator Stuart Fallon who discussed the work and the wider Residency programme.
 They also met the artists Jenny Hogarth and Mona Yoo who talked about their work.

 The Freelands Artist Programme is a five-year programme that supports emerging artists across the UK in partnership with g39, Cardiff,PS², Belfast, Site Gallery, Sheffield and Talbot Rice Gallery, Edinburgh.